Eurodesk: Coordination of Eurodesk

 Eurodesk Brussels Link (EBL) is responsible for the coordination and management of the Eurodesk network.
 As well as offering monitoring services, acts, publications, and answering services, they ensure the national centres comply with the organisation's objectives and ultimate mission.
 Besides that, it provides first-hand European information on youth mobility as well as training, information management tools, quality assessment and communication resources to its national and local multipliers.
-Other tasks of Eurodesk Brussels Link include: supporting the European Commission in developing and maintaining the European Youth Portal, assessing the quality of Eurodesk national centres, regularly adapting European contents and providing technical support.
+Other tasks of Eurodesk Brussels Link include: supporting the European Commission in developing and maintaining the European Youth Portal, assessing the quality of Eurodesk national centres, regularly adapting European content and providing technical support.